nathan-sheffield/nathan-sheffield.github.io/_posts/2023-09-21-hello-world.markdown

 categories: jekyll update
 excerpt: "Initial commit."
 ---
 Hello!
-This is the first post in a blog that will hopefully eventually have more posts.
+This is the zeroeth post in a blog that will hopefully eventually have more posts.
 I expect to put things here pretty sporadically; there should be some mixture of
 - math things I've been thinking about / working on
 - stories of events in my life
 - general "philosophy" type stuff